gusutabopb/aioinflux/docs/usage.rst

 Querying data
 -------------

-Querying data is as simple as passing an InfluxDB query string to :meth:`~aioinflux.client.InfluxDBClient.query`:
+Querying data is as simple as passing an InfluxDB query string to |query|:

 .. code:: python